Section: Sampling

 netcdf

-This is the preferred output format and requires linking to the netcdf library.
+This requires linking to the netcdf library.
 If netcdf is linked to AMR-Wind and output format is not specified then netcdf is chosen by default.

 sampling.labels